goandtalk/golden/README.md

 ## License

 The MIT license applies to these static files only.
-Go and Talk page builder and the Golden theme are released under separate license.
+Go and Talk page builder and the Golden theme are released under separate licenses.

+Some components of Font Awesome are included in the js folder, with its own license statement in that folder.